-Auxiliary DC connector
+Auxiliary DC connectors

-This vehicle is equipped with an auxiliary DC connector.
-Consult your Yamaha dealer before installing any accessories.
+This vehicle is equipped with a grip warmer DC connector and a fog lamp connector.
+Consult a Yamaha dealer before installing any accessories.

 Sidestand

 The sidestand is located on the left side of the frame.
 Raise the sidestand or lower it with your foot while holding the vehicle upright.